Seepark in Hard at Lake Constance

 This is a rather short Travel Diary from my recent visit to the Seepark in Hard in Vorarlberg in Austria at Lake Constance as I just spent about 30 minutes there.
-Basically I went to Hard as a “Petrol-Tourist” (in german its “Tank-Tourist” what just makes no sense if translated in english) only as the petrol was quite cheap with 1,22 € per liter super gasoline, 25 cent per liter less than in Germany.
-If you’re in southern Germany it already makes a difference if you fuel your car/bike/motor home up right after the border in Hörbranz or even Bregenz, but as I also had some time and the difference between Hard and Hörbranz were another 5 cents, I drove to this town in the westernmost Austrian state of Vorarlberg.
+Basically, I went to Hard as a “Petrol-Tourist” (in German its “Tank-Tourist” what just makes no sense if translated in English) only as the petrol was quite cheap with 1,22 € per litre super gasoline, 25 cents per litre less than in Germany.
+If you’re in southern Germany it already makes a difference if you fuel your car/bike/motorhome up right after the border in Hörbranz or even Bregenz, but as I also had some time and the difference between Hard and Hörbranz were another 5 cents, I drove to this town in the westernmost Austrian state of Vorarlberg.

 To have a break from everyday life Seepark in Hard at Lake Constance came just very well.
-Actually, the water you see at the Seepark in Hard, and here in the Pictures, is an inland basins and not directly Lake Constance.
+Actually, the water you see at the Seepark in Hard, and here in the Pictures, is an inland basin and not directly Lake Constance.
 But sure, sort of, it is Lake Constance.
-But water is water and to me any open water, and the sound of if, immediately slows me down a little.
-Do you know this phenomena?
+But water is water and to me, any open water, and the sound of it, immediately slows me down a little.
+Do you know this phenomenon?

 What caught my attention were 48000000000000-sculptures at the Lake.
 48000000000000, 48 trillion?
 An already rusty sign (I guess this has to be like this, “Art” etc.) finally described it.
 Lake Constance has an average water volume of 48 000 000 000 000 Liter – ah, good to know!